 Master of Arts

-DEGREE R Credits
+DEGREE R EQUIREMENTS Credits

 PA8100 Public Admin & Governance 1

 PA8101 Policy Analysis and Challenges 1

 PA8102 The State & the Economy 1

 PA8103 Research Methods 1

-Two electiv e credits 2
+Two elective credits 2

-AND one of f the following Options:
+AND one of the following Options:

-TH ESIS Option:
+THESIS Option:

-Master's Thesis (Milestone)
+I Master's Thesis (Milestone)

-MA JOR RESEARCH PROJECT Option:
+MAJOR RESEARCH PROJECT Option:

 Master's Research Project (Milestone)

 Two elective credits 2

-CO URSE Option:
+COURSE Option:

-Four Elective credits 4
+F our Elective credits 4

-ELECTIVE S Credits

-PA8200 Bureaucracy & Organization 1

-PA8201 Citizen Oriented Gov & GlobIzn 1

-PA8202 Comparative Public Policy 1

-PA8203 Comparative Public Admin 1

-PA8204 Intergovernmental Relations 1

-PA8205 Prov Gov & Politics in Ont 1

-PA8206 Urban Governance 1

-PA8207 Public Sector Financial Mgmt 1

-PA8208 Public Sect Union-Mgmt Relatns 1

-PA8209 Chng Boundaries: Third Sector 1

-PA8210 Public Serv: Diversity & Equity 1

-PA8211 Topics in Public Admin 1

-PA8212 Directed Studies: Public Admin 1

-PA8213 Field Placement 1

-PA8214 Topics in Public Policy 1

-PA8215 Values and Governance 1

-PA8216 Intl Devlpmnt Policy and Admin 1

-PA8217 Accountability and Ethics 1

-PA8218 Indigenous Law and Pol in Can 1

-SS8000 Stat Analysis in Soc Sci Rsrch 1
+ELECTIVES Credits PA8200 Bureaucracy & Organization 1 PA8201 Citizen Oriented Gov & Globlzn 1 PA8202 Comparative Public Policy 1 Comparative Public Admin PA8203 1 PA8204 Intergovernmental Relations 1 PA8205 Prov Gov & Politics in Ont 1 PA8206 Urban Governance 1 PA8207 Public Sector Financial Mgmt 1 PA8208 Public Sect Union-Mgmt Relatns 1 PA8209 Chng Boundaries: Third Sector 1 PA8210 Public Serv: Diversity & Equity 1 PA8211 Topics in Public Admin 1 PA8212 Directed Studies: Public Admin 1 PA8213 Field Placement 1 PA8214 Topics in Public Policy 1 PA8215 Values and Governance 1 PA8216 Intl Devlpmnt Policy and Admin 1 PA8217 Accountability and Ethics 1 PA8218 Indigenous Law and Pol in Can 1 SS8000 Stat Analysis in Soc Sci Rsrch 1

 In the thesis option, students conduct an advanced examination of a topic in public policy or public administration.
 Students propose and carry out the research under the direction of a faculty supervisor and a thesis supervisory committee.
 On completion, the research is submitted in a thesis format to the supervisor and defended by the student before a thesis examining committee.
+This is a "Milestone."
+Pass/Fail submitted in a written report to the faculty supervisor and is evaluated by a project examining committee.
 This is a "Milestone."
 Pass/Fail